Common Ileostomy Problems

 Ileostomy bag leaks can occur for a variety of different reasons, which can include:

-- Ileostomy bag hole is too large – this needs to be a snug fit
+- The ileostomy bag hole is too large – this needs to be a snug fit

-- Ileostomy bag is applied incorrectly – this can be due to creases in adhesive and abdominal skin behind the pouch.
-To combat this, the skin needs to be gently stretched
+- The ileostomy bag is applied incorrectly – this can be due to creases in adhesive and abdominal skin behind the pouch.
+To combat this, the skin needs to be gently stretched; please read our practical tips for guidance on applying your stoma pouch for further guidance.

 - Skin is too moist – make sure the skin is dry before applying the stoma pouch